mui/material-ui/docs/data/joy/customization/theme-typography/theme-typography.md

 }
 ```

-## Add more levels
+## Adding more levels

-Provide the new level as a key to the `theme.typography` and specify the style as a value.
+Provide the new level as the key and a CSS object value to the `theme.typography`.

 {{"demo": "MoreTypographyLevel.js", "bg": true}}

-For **TypeScript**, you need to augment the theme structure to include the new levels:
+For **TypeScript**, you need to augment the theme structure to include the new level:

 ```ts
 // You can put this to any file that's included in your tsconfig